tcgoetz/GarminDB/README.md

 More [usage](https://github.com/tcgoetz/GarminDB/wiki/Usage)

+# Success Stories

+Find out who's using GarminDb on what platforms, OSes, and python versions [here](https://github.com/tcgoetz/GarminDB/wiki/Success-Stories).
+If you're using GarminDB and your scenario isn't listed send me a message or file an issue with your success case.

 # Notes

 * You may get a DB version exception after updating the code, this means that the DB schema was updated and you need to rebuild your DBs by running `make rebuild_dbs`.
 Your DBs will be regenerated from the previously downloaded data files.
 All of your data will not be redownloaded from Garmin.